Eamon's Hair Transplant Journey - Part IV: 3 Months Later

 If you would like to talk with me on a one to one basis, get in contact with Qunomedical and they will arrange that.
 I'd be delighted to help you if you have any questions you'd like me to answer.
 As always, thanks for reading this and check in again for further updates and photos soon!"

-If you want to learn more about hair transplant surgery, our Hair Transplant Guide will give you a complete overview of the procedure, the results, and the possible risks.
-To have a thorough understanding of how much a hair transplant surgery costs and what prices entail, check out our ultimate Hair Transplant Cost Guide!
+If you want to learn more about hair transplant surgery check out our ultimate Hair Transplant Cost Guide to have a thorough understanding of how much the treatment costs and what prices entail.